Alfred Iverson Jr.

 Alfred Iverson Jr. (February 14, 1829 – March 31, 1911) was a lawyer, an officer in the Mexican–American War, a U.S. Army cavalry officer, and a Confederate general in the American Civil War.
 He served in the 1862–63 campaigns of the Army of Northern Virginia as a regimental and later brigade commander.
 His career was fatally damaged by a disastrous infantry assault at the first day of the Battle of Gettysburg.
 General Robert E. Lee removed Iverson from his army and sent him to cavalry duty in Georgia.
 During the Atlanta campaign, he achieved a notable success in a cavalry action near Macon, Georgia, capturing Union Army Maj.
 Gen. George Stoneman and hundreds of his men.

 Early years

 Iverson was born in Clinton, Jones County, Georgia.
 He was the son of Alfred Iverson Sr., United States Senator for Georgia and a fierce proponent of secession, and Caroline Goode Holt.
 The senator decided on a military career for his son and enrolled him in the Tuskegee Military Institute.
+He also studied at the Episcopal High School in Alexandria, Virginia.

 Iverson's career as a soldier began at the age of 17, when the Mexican–American War began.
 His father raised and equipped a regiment of Georgia volunteers and young Iverson left Tuskegee to become a second lieutenant in the regiment.
 He left the service, in July 1848, to become a lawyer and contractor.
 In 1855, his Mexican–American War experience gained him a commission as a first lieutenant in the 1st U.S. Cavalry regiment.
 In that role he served in efforts to suppress the violence known as Bleeding Kansas.